Wingrove House, Alfriston

 There are few prettier villages in Sussex than Alfriston and it is just off the South Downs Way, so a perfect place to take a bit of time out for an overnight or longer.

 Wingrove House, a boutique hotel or ‘restaurant with rooms’, in an attractive 19th century colonial-style mansion sits at one end of the high street overlooking the green known locally as the Tye.
-‘Summery (it’s got a lovely garden terrace) and probably pricey’ were my preconceptions but I was very wrong.
-It’s lovely and cosy inside for cooler times, the food is reasonably priced and there are some great deals like the current midweek April Stay and Dine offer.
+‘Summery’ (it’s got a lovely garden terrace) and ‘probably pricey’ were my preconceptions but I was very wrong.
+It’s lovely and cosy inside for cooler times, the food is reasonably priced and there are some great deals.

 My husband and I checked in for an overnighter at the end of March.
 Some of the quirkier detailing was the first pleasant surprise, like antler picture frames and shell and twig displays.
 There are also pressed plants framed in the hallways.